Assessments

 We do not offer psychological testing or neuropsychological evaluations, but we do provide diagnostic assessments.

-• Diagnostic Assessment: A Diagnostic Assessment is the first step in understanding your child’s mental health.
-Conducted by one of our licensed mental health professionals, this comprehensive evaluation gathers insights from your child’s background, current concerns, and family history.
-It helps us build a full picture of your child’s social and emotional well-being—and guides the next steps in care.
+Help in understanding your child’s mental health.
+Conducted by a licensed mental health professional, this evaluation gathers information about your child’s background, current concerns, and family history to create a full picture of their social and emotional well-being.

 It’s complicated!
 While we sometimes identify signs of autismand provide that diagnosis through our current diagnostic assessment process, we do not conduct evaluations exclusively focused on autism.
 Autism often presents alongside other diagnoses.
 If additional evaluations or services are needed that we do not provide, your clinician will discuss recommendations with you, which may include further testing.